 Bleed air climatized by the air conditioning system is the air source for cabin pressurization.
-Hercules aircraft use a normal maximum differential pressure of 15.18 inches of mercury.
-This allows sea level cabin altitude to be maintained until the aircraft reaches an altitude of about 18,500 feet.
-Safe, comfortable cabin altitudes of 8000 feet or less can be maintained all the way up to 35,000 feet.
+CI3OH aircraft usc a normal maximum differential pressure of IS.18 inches of mercury.
+This allows the military versions of the Hercules to maintain sea level cabin altitude until the aircraft reaches an altitude of about 18.500 feet.
+In the L-100-30, the maximum differential pressure is slightly lower.
+14, I8 inches of mercury.
+The L-100-30 aircraft can provide sea level cabin pressure up to around 17.000 feet.